 Economic Social Criteria Investment Screens

-Recognizing that various investors will implement this along a continuum, for the purpose of this screen investment might include companies that produce distilled alcohol for human consumption.
-It could also include companies selling, promoting and marketing in this industry or supplying key component elements to the industry.
+Recognizing that various investors will implement this along a continuum, for the purpose of this screen investment might include nuclear, biological, chemical, land mines, cluster bombs, blinding laser weapons.

 Social policy and studies: